You are here

 What should I wear?

-Shorts, tank tops and sweat pants are NOT permitted in the courtroom.
+Shorts, tank tops, and sweatpants are NOT permitted in the Courtroom.
 You will be sent home without being paid or directed to return home and change at your expense if inappropriate attire is worn.
 You may wish to bring a sweater or light jacket to wear if needed in the Courtroom.

-The Thomas F. Eagleton Courthouse is located at 111 South Tenth Street.
+The Thomas F. Eagleton Courthouse is located at 111 South Tenth Street in St. Louis.
 The Courthouse is easily accessible from Highways 40, 44, 55 and 70.

-Public transportation is also available: Bi-State buses have stops near the courthouse, and the MetroLink stop at the Busch Stadium station puts you at 8th Street, between Spruce and Clark Streets.
-For information and schedules, please call Bi-State at (314) 231-2345.
-The Court reimburses for mileage from your home to the Courthouse by shortest practical route, regardless of your mode of transportation (See the section "Will I Be Paid For Serving?" for reimbursement amounts).
-Distance from your home to this court is not a valid excuse for not serving as a juror.
-If you are prevented by a health problem from driving to Court due to a health condition, you will need to send a doctor's statement regarding your inability to serve.
-You will report for jury duty to Jury Assembly Room 1.300 which is located on the first floor, unless otherwise specified.
+Public transportation is also available: Bi-State MetroBus has stops near the Courthouse, and the MetroLink Busch Stadium stop leaves you at 8th Street, between Spruce and Clark Streets.
+The Court reimburses for mileage from you home to the Courthouse by the shortest practical route, regardless of your means of transportation.
+Distance from your home to Court is not a valid excuse for not serving as a juror.
+If you are prevented from driving to Court due to a health condition, you will need to send a note from your doctor regarding your inability to serve.
+You will report to Jury Assembly Room 1.300 which is located on the first floor, unless otherwise directed.

 The Court is located in the Federal Building (Post Office) at 801 Broadway in Hannibal (8th Street and Broadway).
-You will report to Room 346, unless otherwise specified.
+You will report to Room 346, unless otherwise directed.